anominos/AdventOfCode/2025/README.md

 part 2 is dp again, keeping track of if you have visited fft and dac:
 `num_sols[node, fft, dac]` = number of paths to "out" from `node`, having already visited "fft" if `fft` is true, and similar for `dac`

+## Day 12

+1:21:00/1:21:06

+ok...

+i coded the backtracking solution which was obviously too slow. i tried the approximation of 8 cells per block as a joke...